marc2332/bliss/doc/docs/library.md

 2.1
 ```

-to run a standard scan the module `bliss.common.scans` can be used
+To run a standard scan the module `bliss.common.scans` can be used:

 ```python
 >>> from bliss.common.scans import loopscan